Frequently Asked Questions

 • The loading range is 500-30,000 cells per HIVE

-• When counting, please count the total number of cells- live and dead
+• When counting, please load based on the number of live cells in the sample.

 • What is the sample loading volume?

-• We recommend loading 1 mL, with the option to make up the rest of the volume with sample buffer if 1 mL of sample is unavailable.
-The HIVE can hold up to 4 mL.
+• The standard loading method is 1mL of sample (make up the rest of the volume with loading buffer if 1 mL of sample is unavailable).

 • What sample types can I use?

 HIVE scRNAseq is feasible for eukaryotic cells containing mRNA transcripts with 3’ poly-A tails.
-We have tested a variety of mammalian cell types and the verified cell lines and primary cells including human filtered blood, PBMCs, and mouse splenocytes.
+Cells should be smaller than 55 µm to fit into the well.
+We have tested a variety of mammalian cell types, including human filtered blood, PBMCs, mouse splenocytes, and more.

 • Can I use an automated cell counter instead of the disposable hemocytometer?